How to Become a Member of WALA

-OFA preliminary or final report of Normal/Clear, over the age of four months.
+OFA preliminary or final report of Negative or Grade 0, on both Left and Right elbows over the age of four months.
 (WALA will also accept BVA or FCI results that have been converted to OFA scoring.)

-Dr. Wallace, eVet Diagnostics, preliminary report of Normal/Clear over the age of four months.
+Dr. Wallace, eVet Diagnostics, preliminary report of Negative or Grade 0, on both Left and Right elbows over the age of four months.

 WALA Member Breeders must DNA Profile all breeding stock prior to registering a litter.
 In instances where a dual sire is possible, parentage must be verified for each offspring through DNA Profile.

 WALA will accept a DNA Profile from any OFA Approved Laboratory as well as any Laboratory accepted by other international breed associations (ALA, ALAA, ALCA, ALAEU, AKC, CKC [Candian Kennel Club]), including but not limited to Van Haeringen, Biofocus, Pet Genetics, and Genomia.

 Stud Dogs that are retired or no longer living and are only available via frozen semen.

 All intact breeding dogs born before Jan.
 1, 2018

 *If parentage of any dog or puppy is questioned it will be the responsibility of the breeder questioning that parentage to submit DNA of their dog to the laboratory where the sire or dam was previously tested.